By: Author John Cunningham. Published: 2018/12/07 at 1:50 pm

 Don’t take any chances.
 Check out the tools on the blade maintenance page.

 Deck – If you are not comfortable working under your mower, then remove the deck.
 Most decks will be pretty simple to remove.

 Balance – Removing deck blades for sharpening and balancing is the best practice.
-Inspect the blades for damage, replace if bent cracked, or worn.
+Inspect the blades for damage, and replace them if bent, cracked, or worn.
 If the blades are in good condition, you can sharpen them in place.

 13 Sharpen – Sharpening your blade is done with a good quality flat metal file.